diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 $ start-balancer.sh
 ```
 At any one time, only one balancer may be running on the cluster.
-The balancer is designed to run in the background without unduly taxing the cluster or interfering with other clients using the cluster.
-It limits the bandwidth that it uses to copy a block from one node to another.
-The default is a modest 1 MB/s, but this can be changed by setting the `dfs.datanode.balance.bandwidthPerSec` property in hdfs-site. xml, specified in bytes.
+The balancer is designed to run in the background without unduly taxing the cluster or interfering with other clients using the cluster. `It limits the bandwidth that it uses to copy a block from one node to another`.
+The default is a modest 1 MB/s, but this can be changed by setting the `dfs.datanode.balance.bandwidthPerSec` property in hdfs-site.xml, specified in bytes.

 ### Monitoring
 In addition to the facilities described next, some administrators run test jobs on a periodic basis as a test of the cluster’s health.